 During the transitional period between fall and winter, there’s nothing like a vibrant red plant to infuse your garden with festive cheer.
-As the weather becomes grayer, brighten up your landscape or home with a splash of scarlet or burgundy.
-You’ll come across plenty of plants with delicate red blooms as well as those with striking red foliage.
-From the low-maintenance burning bush to the ubiquitous poinsettia, here are seven festive red plants to grow right now.
+As the weather becomes grayer, brighten up your landscape with a splash of scarlet or burgundy.
+There are plenty of plants with delicate red blooms as well as those with striking red foliage.
+From the low-maintenance burning bush to the ubiquitous poinsettia, here are seven festive red plants to grow for the holiday season.

 The burning bush is an understated staple in many suburban landscapes.
 Its name comes from its neon red color, which makes its cluster of pointed leaves resemble a burning bush.
 This woody shrub is known to be low maintenance.
 It can thrive in both partial shade and full sun as long as it sits in well-draining soil.
 There’s no need for fertilizer, although you can feed it early during the spring to help it flourish.
 With warm conditions and bright sun, it can grow anywhere from nine to 15 feet tall.
 As such, it’s considered an invasive species in some areas.

 Come the holidays, poinsettias take over garden centers.
 The festive red foliage (sometimes white or pink) is often mistaken for flowers.
 What appears to be petals are, in fact, actually bracts, or modified leaves, with tiny yellow leaves at the center.
 The poinsettia plant prefers moist soil around room temperature, so it’s often kept as an indoor plant during the winter.
 If the temperatures drop below 50 degrees Fahrenheit in your area, take your poinsettia inside, or else its leaves may fall off.
 When inside, make sure not to leave it near drafty windows or drying radiators.